odinuv/web/en/apv/course/technical-support.md

 special environment for database administration.

 Real production server should be configured by database specialist.
-Important notes about technical issues with databases from developer's perspective are in [another article](/en/apv/articles/database-tech/).
+Important notes about technical issues with databases from developer's perspective are in [another article of this book](/en/apv/articles/database-tech/).